ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 └─────────────────────┴─────────────────────┴────────────┴─────────────────────┴───────────────────────────┘
 ```

-Conversion to FixedString(N) only works for arguments of type String or FixedString(N).
+Conversion to FixedString(N) only works for arguments of type [String](../../sql-reference/data-types/string.md) or [FixedString](../../sql-reference/data-types/fixedstring.md).

 Type conversion to [Nullable](../../sql-reference/data-types/nullable.md) and back is supported.